nexiality/documentation/commands/io/compare(expected,actual,failFast).md

   turn on the reporting of matching lines.
   - Assign this System variable to `true` will result in Nexial generating the comparison report for the lines that matched.
-This may be helpful to provide better context such the case for reports, essays, manuscripts, dialogs, etc. The default for this System variable is is `false`.
+This may be helpful to provide better context such the case for reports, essays, manuscripts, dialogs, etc. The default for this System variable is `false`.
 One can set this System variable _just_ before the comparison to impact specific use of this command.

 Let's look at an example.
 Suppose we have the following CSV file, `expected` and `actual`:<br/>